rsyi/rsyi.github.io/_posts/2018-08-16-assumption-logistic-regression.md

 ---
 layout: post
-title: The assumptions behind logistic regression
+title: The assumption of linearity behind logistic regression
 ---

 Logistic regression is an adaptation of linear regression used to predict categorical outcomes.
 But the linearity is not directly apparent, and generally left undiscussed.
-In using logistic regression, we are actually assuming that *the ratio between any two probabilities scales linearly with the features*.
+In using logistic regression, we are actually assuming that **the ratio between any two probabilities scales linearly with the features**.
 I’ll briefly lay out why this is the case.

 In the two-class case (for simplicity), the predicted value of an outcome \\(G=1\\) occurring is assumed sigmoidal: